formsandflows/PACo/Documentation/PACo Examples.md

+# PACo Examples
-"PACo Examples" contains a screen for every canvas component or set of related canvas components.
+PACo Examples contains a screen for every canvas component or set of related canvas components.
 This way, you can easily make changes to the properties of the canvas component properties to better understand them.